 These services handle the licensing and distribution of your artists’ music and also pay you royalties when fans stream your artists’ music on Spotify.
 There’s usually a small fee or percentage cut involved.
 Each service is unique, so be sure to do some homework before picking one.

-We receive your music, album art, and track info via metadata delivered to us by your label or distributor.
-And we’re only able to display this content in the way it’s presented to us.
+Note: We can’t change your artist name, release title, artist role, or release artwork manually.
+We receive the info via metadata delivered to us by your label or distributor and are only able to display it in the way it’s presented to us.

-If you didn’t add your music to Spotify, it’s likely that your label or distributor did.
-For any problems, you can contact them directly.
+If you didn’t add your music to Spotify, it’s likely your label or distributor did.
+For any issues, please reach out to them directly.